Muhammad-Huzaifa-UIT/Fibonacci-Heap/README.md

 10. Decrease Key. it will decrease the key to desired value.
 And it is made for the delete function to make the key -infinity and can delete it easily.
 11. Delete function will delete the value
 12. Show Keys function will show you the keys in the fibonacci heap.

+# How To Call Functions:

+There is a function in the code named ASK where you will get to know how to run the cut but cut short i will tell you how the function will work and their arrangements and technicalities.
+The arrangment for running Fibonacci heap's code is: a.)Make Heap b.)Insert c.)Return Min d.)Extract Min e.)Decrease Key f.)Delete
+  g.)Union
+  h.)Show Keys
+# Make Heap:-
+  It will create a heap.
+# Insert:-
+  It will insert a value to the left or right of the tree.
+# Return Min:-
+  It will return you the minimun element of the list
+# Extract Min:-
+  It will delete the value of the minimum and will shift the pointer to the next
+  minimum
+ # Decrease Key:-
+  It will decrease the key to the desired value.
+It is also an helpful function for
+  delete because it makes the key negative infinity and is easy to delete.
+ # Show Keys:
+  This function will show the keys present in the fibonacci heap.
+ # Union(IMPORTANT):
+  This will give you Union of two heaps.
+  Now in union Function if you will directly run Union form our interface it will give you union of our heaps.This will be a proof that our union is working.
+But after that extract min and other functiosns will not be of our union function.
+They will be of the first heap created in the start.
+But if you want to run extract min and other
+  functions on our unioned heap create two heaps for example H1 and H2 and third object for e.g F and then after finding out the union make that F go for extract min and other things.